Sylar777/Diplom_2/README.md

-# Diploma Project: API Testing for Stellar Burgers
+# Diploma Project (part №2): API Testing for Stellar Burgers

 ## Overview
 This project focuses on testing the API endpoints of the Stellar Burgers service.
 The API documentation provides a full overview of all the available endpoints, but the tests are focused only on the required endpoints as specified in the assignment.